• The Main Building of Sacred Heart Schools

 • Drama

 This course is designed for students interested in learning the basic principles of acting technique and performance in a collaborative environment.
-It explores script analysis, character development, improvisation, and the audition.
-Students will be given exercises involving scene objectives, inner monologues, voice and movement.
-Class culminates in a rehearsed, student produced presentation.
+It explores script analysis, character development, improvisation, and the audition process.
+Students will be given exercises involving scene objectives, inner monologues/subtext, voice and movement.
+Class culminates in rehearsed student performances.
 This course may be repeated for credit as often as desired.
 Students earn UC credit for this course; however, if this course is being taken to satisfy the year-long UC ”F” requirement for Visual & Performing Arts, the full year-long course must be completed.

 • Advanced Drama

 This advanced-level course is designed for students who wish to continue acting studies with a focus on performance techniques.
-Students will learn intensive studio work in movement, voice, speech, and singing, as well as acting for the camera.
-The course also provides an exploration of the theatre industry, and the final stages of this course will be selection and preparation of audition material for college and beyond.
-Students who enroll in this course will have the opportunity to work with industry professionals and guest speakers.
-This course receives the .5 UC “F” requirement per semester and can be repeated.
+Students will learn intensive studio work in scene study, directing, Musical Theatre, Shakespeare, acting for the camera and Children’s theatre.
+The course also provides an exploration of the theatre industry, and prepares interested students for college auditions and beyond.
+Students who enroll in this course will be eligible to direct a Student Produced mainstage show in the following academic school year, and will have the opportunity to work with industry professionals and guest speakers.
+This course receives the .5 UC “F” requirement per semester and can be repeated for credit as often as desired.

 Prerequisite: